ekhadley/subliminal/README.md

          - no, I also reintroduced the templating bug and finetuned again on the same hparams
       - So this is not purely a hparam thing.
 We know that for sure.

+- we can give the base and steered model all of fineweb and look at sequences/sequence positions for which their distributions are very dissimilar.
+   - not a super specific reason to do this, results will probably be random-ish/uninteresting
+   - but if there is a clear pattern that might be useful to know

 ## todo:
+- train a 'ground truth' set of steering biases via KL-divergence to the teacher model.
+   - try with single vs multibiases
+   - check dla/features
+   - do steering evals